JIT Compilation Benchmark

-Faster first-run than JAX
+Faster JIT compilation than JAX

-AADC compilation time
+AADC JIT compilation time

 Faster Greeks than PyTorch